PZPawsitive/mobile/README.md

 # mobile
-Repository for Pawsitive mobile app
+Repository for Pawsitive mobile app - available only on android for now